-The 3 key ingredients for starting a candy making business are surprisingly simple.
+Starting a candy making business has 3 surprisingly simple ingredients.
 Profit is the focus.
 But understanding the importance of each of these keys to generate significant income is paramount to the prosperity of your candy business opportunity.

 If you’re considering a home business making candy, a candy basket business, a candy art business opportunity, a candy bouquet business opportunity or focusing on making a candy business out of your super duper home candy recipe, one thing is certain: you have an opportunity to have a very, very profitable business.